-This film has been swipping all the prizes from most awards this season and with a good reason.
+This film has been swiping all the prizes from most awards this season and with a good reason.
 Martin McDonagh creates one of the most outstanding and creative movies of the year by telling the story of a mother who puts up three signs demanding justice from the police after her daughter’s murder and rape case still remains unsolved after two years.
 In an era where Facebook became the platform for everybody to share their opinion and the line between what real and fake news is buried, Martin McDonagh creates a smart sharp script with outstanding performances by Francis McDormand, Sam Rockwell, and Woody Harrelson and still makes an extremely relevant comedy out of it.

 “Phantom Thread” by Paul Thomas Anderson